PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 ### Bit and Boolean

-We can see that a bit (a single switch) can be used to represent a boolean value:
+Under the hood a boolean value is essentially a bit and maps:

 "off" : False

 "on": True

-## Byte
+### Byte

-The int datatype has numbers larger than 1 and therefore, we require a configuration of multiple bits (multiple switches) to represent larger numbers.
-The most common configuration is 8 bits (which we can visualise as 8 LEDs attached to 8 switches) which is known as a byte.
-We will use 8 LEDs attached to a virtual Arduino microcontroller to represent this.
+The int datatype has numbers larger than 1 and therefore, a configuration of multiple bits (multiple light switches) is required to represent these larger numbers.
+The most common configuration is 8 bits which can be visualised as 8 LEDs attached to 8 switches.
+This configuration is known as a byte.
+8 LEDs attached to a virtual Arduino microcontroller will be used to represent this.

 ![004_byte_LED](./images/004_byte_LED.PNG)

 ### Binary Notation

 The above configuration when all switches are off, represents the decimal number 0.
-We can also use the binary representation which uses the prefix ```0B``` or ```0b``` (**b**inary) followed by the configuration of each switch, in this case:
+This configuration can be represented using binary representation which adds the prefix ```0B``` or ```0b``` (**b**inary) to distinguish it from an ordinary number (which is in decimal).

+** All binary numbers will be prefixed.
+Decimal numbers will not be prefixed as they are commonly used.**

+The binary prefix is followed by the configuration of the LEDs and the normal convention is to group these in fours:

 ```0```